 Applied Mathematics is concerned with the development and application of mathematical tools for the analysis and design of dynamical systems that appear in modern technology.
 Mathematical modelling of the problems appearing there plays a basic role, followed by (numerical) analysis, (computer) simulation, and design of controllers to make the systems behave according to the desired specifications.
 Interaction with other disciplines and with specialists in the fields of application is essential.

 During your 2-year Master's programme you will be embedded in one of the Applied Mathematics research groups of your choice.
 During your research project, you will be supervised by staff members.
 The research project can be taken in the form of an internship in the research division of a company as well.
-The Master's degree programme in Applied Mathematics offers two tracks.

 I want to take part in research that contributes to the quest to better understand the world